 Wasting, or low weight-for-height, is a measure of acute undernutrition and represents the failure to receive adequate nutrition in the period immediately before the survey.
 Wasting may result from inadequate food intake or from a recent episode of illness or infection causing weight loss.
-In Nyamasheke District, children under 5 age who are wasted are 6.1% according to the RDHS2019/20.
-The percentage of children who are underweight were 9.4% in 2010/12 to attain to 5.6 % in 2015/17, and no major (6.1%) change in 2019/2022.
+In Gakenke District, children under 5 age who are wasted represent 0.9% according to the RDHS2019/20.